-- Celia plexus block (CT and fluoroscopically guided) - used to treat upper abdominal pain related to the internal organs.
+- Celiac plexus block - used to treat abdominal pain related to the internal organs.

-- Superior hypogastric plexus blocks - used most commonly for the treatment of pelvic pain related to the internal organs.
+- Superior hypogastric plexus block - used to treat lower abdominal and pelvic pain related to the internal organs.

 - Stellate ganglion block - used to decrease pain in the face or arm and increase the circulation and blood supply to the affected arm.